RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 Therefore for the tax and compensation to be welfare enhancing, the social cost of carbon must be above:

-$$Social.cost.carbon \geq \frac{-6.669}{-0.121882} = \$54.71/MTCO2$$
+$$Social.cost.carbon > \frac{-6.669}{-0.121882} = \$54.71/MTCO2$$

-which is actually not very far off from recent estimates of SCCO2: Wang et al 2019 conducted a meta-analysis on estimates of the social cost of carbon and found a mean estimate of \$54.70 per ton of CO2 emitted(Pei Wang, Xiangzheng Deng, Huimin Zhou, Shangkun Yu, Estimates of the social cost of carbon: A review based on meta-analysis,Journal of Cleaner Production) (Though I'm not sure if this is in real dollars or 2019 dollars.
-The 2005 tax \$54.71 threshold is in real dollars.)\\
+which is actually not very far off from recent estimates of SCCO2: Wang et al 2019 conducted a meta-analysis on estimates of the social cost of carbon and found a mean estimate of \$54.70 per ton of CO2 emitted(Though I'm not sure if this is in real dollars or 2019 dollars.
+The 2005 tax \$54.71 threshold is in real dollars).
+(Wang et al 2019)\\

 Appendix A: Deriving the OLS estimators analytically